ci-box/lava-lab/README.md

 ## Play

-If you run command locally you can then access the Lava web user interface at localhost:8042 Since this instance defines a Qemu device and Qemu health-check job, you will see the health check job scheduled and executed.
+If you run command locally you can then access the components:

-That's all! you can now submit your own jobs (https://validation.linaro.org/static/docs/v2/explain_first_job.html)

-## Advanced
+Jenkins interface: localhost:8083
+Squad interface: localhost:8080
+Lava web user interface: localhost:8042

+This instance is for demoing purpose:
+- A jenkins job (linux) is scheduled every 5 minutes to 'build' linux
+- The jenkins job publishes the kernel binary to the 'fileserver'
+- The jenkins job retrieves LAVA job templates and schedule testing on the new binary
+- SQUAD receive the test job requests and forward them to LAVA
+- SQUAD monitor tests results and report results in linux projects

 ### Makefile